DizTizz/tbii-exam-project/README.md

 # tbii-exam-project
 Exam Project for the tech basics two seminar.

-Which is pretty neato Hewwo
+The link for the streamlit app is: https://dndinder.streamlit.app In the event that this doesn't work anymore due to inactivity, please write me an email